philosowaffle/peloton-to-garmin/vNextReleaseNotes.md

 ## Fixes

-- [#491] - Fix case where a Garmin MFA code has a leading 0 causing p2g to send incorrect code to Garmin
+- [#491] - Fix case where a Garmin MFA code has a leading 0 causing p2g to send incorrect code to Garmin - @jheizer

 ## Housekeeping